 Is the number of whale sharks visiting Utila increasing or decreasing?

 How can our community reduce its impacts on whale sharks while continuing to benefit from their presence?

 Collecting data on whale shark individuals, oceanic conditions and the surrounding coral reefs to better understand their dynamics

 Promoting responsible whale shark tourism, raising of awareness of conservation issues, and educating local school children about the sea

 Training volunteers with the skills necessary to pursue marine conservation careers in the Caribbean

 WSORC is an NGO – registered Honduran Non Profit Organization.

 We have the knowledge, the location and the desire to make a real difference for the oceans, the people of Utila, and the world… Please help us achieve our and your goals.
 Would you like to help sponsor whale shark research and/or education on Utila?
 WSORC welcomes all contributions/donations towards our programs.
 Sponsors will be included in the next WSORC newsletter and their names/photos will be placed on our website.

 It is simple and easy to make a contribution through PayPal.
 The contribution will be processed through the Bay Islands Dive Centre paypal account, our sister organisation, which will then be transferred to WSORC.

-Make a donation to the Whale Shark & Oceanic Research Centre using the box below.
+Make a donation to the Whale Shark & Oceanic Research Centre using the box below or send an email to email@example.com.
 Donations are processed through the Pay Pal account of our sister organisation, the Bay Islands College of Diving.
 Proceeds of all donations are directed towards our research and community outreach efforts on Utila.